Lateral Epicondylitis (Tennis Elbow)

 Elbow Anatomy

-These muscles are responsible for gripping and lifting and are highly active during activities such as tennis, carpentry, and using a computer mouse.
-Repetitive or continuous use of these muscles can cause microscopic tears in the tendons, leading to tissue degeneration and inflammation.
-This condition is known as lateral epicondylitis or “tennis elbow.”
+These muscles are responsible for gripping and lifting, and they are active during activities such as tennis, carpentry, and using a computer mouse.
+Continuous or repetitive use of these muscles can cause small tears in the tendons, which leads to tissue irritation and inflammation.
+This condition is known as lateral epicondylitis, or “tennis elbow.”

 Treatments